fg6/YeastStrainsStudy/README.md

         $ ./launchme.sh clean <strain>

-	Warning!! please notice that to run Nanopolish the original fast5 folders are needed for s288c, if you clean data for the s288c strain, you will not be able to run Nanopolish until you download again the fast5 data with ./launchme.sh download s288c.
-		It is ok to clean up the other strain data, as Nanopolish is only run on s288c.
+			!!!!!
+Warning  !!!!!
+	1. Please run this only after Step 3 and only if Step 3 show no errors or warnings, otherwise you will have to download everything again!
+	2. Please do not run this if you intend to run Nanopolish, as Nanopolish needs the s288c fast5 files, run instead Step 4/B

+##### Step 4.
+If everything looks ok and there are no warnings, you can clean up the data folders, deleting every intermediate files and folders not needed by Nanopolish:

+        $ ./launchme.sh nanoclean <strain>

+        	        !!!!!
+Warning  !!!!!
+        Please run this only after Step 3 and only if Step 3 show no errors or warnings, otherwise you will have to download everything again!

 ##### Disk space required:

-If not cleaning up (clean=0):  1.7TB
+If not cleaning up:  1.7TB

-After cleaning all (clean=1):  < 30GB.
+After cleaning all (clean):  < 30GB.

-After cleaning all except s288c (to run Nanopolish): ~700GB
+After cleaning all except files for Nanopolish (nanoclean): ~700GB

 ##### Requirements for installing and preparing data:
 A python version >= 2.7 is needed.
 Please